 Quizzes: Quizzes will take place approximately daily, at the beginning of the class.
 Don't be late!
-There will be 10 quizzes during the term through March 7, 5 points each.
-So there are 50 points possible from quizzes.
+There will be 21 quizzes during the term, 5 points each.
+So there are 105 points possible from quizzes.

 Calculators will be allowed on some (a minority of) test and quiz problems.
 You will need an off-line calculator (not your phone) for this class, and you will want to bring it to class every day.
-There's a lot of trig you should know by yourself, but trig also has some terrific applications where a calculator is very helpful.
 I will attempt to classify the problems for which you will and will not need calculators.
 Please let me know if this ever becomes unclear to you.
 You do not need a graphing calculator.
 A simple scientific calculator is fine.

 Progress reports: Progress reports will be provided with each graded exam.
 But the grading scheme is pretty simple, so you can probably keep track yourself.
-Divide the total earned points on graded assignments by the total points possible so far to get your current percent, and compare to the percents on page one of this syllabus.
+Divide the total earned points on graded assignments by the total points possible so far, to get your current percent, and compare to the percents on page one of this syllabus.
 If you want to, you can double-check with me at any time by sending email and requesting this information.

-Devices: Please do not operate your phone or Smartwatch during class.
+Devices: Please do not operate your phone or smartwatch during class.
 These devices are far too small to use for taking notes.
 Please silence your devices before entering the room, and put the phones away.
 Please do not use larger electronic devices for non-math activities.